Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 8) Denial of Service / Distributed Denial of Service

-They are cyber-attacks that overwhelm either a singular computer or an entire network to the point it cannot respond to requests.
+They are cyber-attacks that overwhelm either a singular computer or an entire network to the point that it cannot respond to requests.
 Popular types of DoS attacks include botnets.
-DDoS attacks come from multiple sources.
+DoS attacks come from multiple sources.

 9) Man in the Middle